Bureau of Childhood Development

 - Expenditures shall be recorded in the Provider's records in such a manner as to establish an audit trail for future verification of appropriate use of Agreement funds.

-- Expenditure documentation shall be submitted in a format, defined by the Division of Family and Community Services on a monthly basis, within fifteen days of the end of the month reported.
+- Expenditure documentation shall be submitted in a format defined by the Division of Family and Community Services [the Periodic Financial Report (PFR) ] on a monthly basis, within fifteen days of the end of the month reported.

-- The Provider shall submit expenditure documentation by one of the following means to the individual listed below:
+- The Provider shall submit the expenditure documentation for MIECHV by email to: Gov.HomeVisiting@illinois.gov

 - All financial record keeping on the part of the Provider shall be in accordance with generally accepted accounting principles consistently applied.

 - A Periodic Financial Report Form (xls) provided by the Department